RAJNIKANT122/Gdgff/README.md

-so grate fully verified by Visa card and a whait hai kya karu phantom dad and dad are Bhai ye i du pura to the world the world the
+so grate fully verified by Visa card and a whait hai kya karu phantom dad and dad are Bhai ye i du pura to the world the world the thanks for your support and a whait hai kya karu phantom app me bhi kar do